-Cognitiv is intended to work from brain signals alone, and we have some locked-in and partially paralyzed users who can still operate the detections with mental signals as their only possible output.
-Cognitiv allows the user to train up to 13 specific named actions (plus NEUTRAL) however only four can be active at one time.
+Mental Commands is intended to work from brain signals alone, and we have some locked-in and partially paralyzed users who can still operate the detections with mental signals as their only possible output.
+The system can also work from included muscle signal although we recommend users try to avoid this for greater accuracy and control.
+Mental Commands allows the user to train up to 13 specific named actions (plus NEUTRAL) however only four can be active at one time.
 This means that you can specify up to four of the available actions to be activated, and when the user repeats one of these mental patterns that action is detected (in other words, the system picks out one action of the available four, or the neutral state if no trained actions are detected).

-We also provide a 2-axis gyro which can be used as a pointing device or yes/no detection, if the user has sufficient control of their head and neck movement.
+We also provide a 2-axis gyro which can be used as a pointing device or yes/no detection, for example, if the user has sufficient control of their head and neck movements.

 So in short, most people with varying degrees of paralysis can certainly operate the EPOC+ in some way.
 There may be an issue with the headband at the rear if the user requires a head support, however the headset can usually be placed to avoid the support or even placed on backwards if necessary.
 Mental Commands continues to work in this orientation, some Facial Expression detections are retained, others can be retrained and some are lost with the headset reversed.
 Excitement continues to work but the other Performance Metrics and Emotional State detections are less likely to work properly with a reversed headset, although they are not totally lost.